ANL11-A2 reactor: multigroup Neutron Diffusion

 Generation of the snapshots

-This section generates the snapshots from the Finite Element solver, dependent on the parameters \(D_1\) and \(\Sigma_{a,2}\), in the reflector (marker=4) and fuel+rod region (marker=3) respectively:
+This section generates the snapshots employing a Finite Element solution.
+The PDEs are dependent of the parameters \(D_1\) and \(\Sigma_{a,2}\), in the reflector (marker=4) and fuel+rod region (marker=3) respectively:

 [4]: